sourcegraph/about/blogposts/2022/notebooks-ci.md

 Customizability has advantages and disadvantages: the major advantage is that you can build precisely what you want and the major disadvantage is that the more unique something is, the harder you have to work to explain it.

-Crossing that gap was the major use case that drove me to adopt Notebooks and make it so important to my workflow.
+Notebooks fit into this gap perfectly, and it naturally became very important to my workflow.

 ## Notebooks augment documentation with live code examples